 Marty: This is heavy, Doc!
 It feels like I was here yesterday!
 Doc: You WERE here yesterday, Marty!
 You were!

 Episode IV appears to take place in one day.
 (There were apparently some scenes written that took place days or weeks earlier, and they were expanded for the later radio version, but they didn't appear in the movie).

 The franchise has three movies taking place at the same time.
 The Incredible Hulk, Iron Man 2, and Thor all take place roughly within the span of the same week.
 The Marvel One-Shot The Consultant has Coulson still in New Mexico (after the events of Thor) when Stark goes talking to Thunderbolt Ross in Hulk.
 The miniseries The Avengers Prelude: Nick Fury's Big Week confirms that Blonsky became the Abomination at the same time as Thor was breaking into the S.H.I.E.L.D. compound, which was the day after the Stark Expo.

 The first two Evil Dead movies take place over the course of one night a piece.
-Army of Darkness probably only takes place in the span of about three days (minus the epilogue), making the entire series happen in about a week.
+Army of Darkness seems to takes place in the span of about three days (minus the epilogue), making the entire series happen in about a week.

 If you exclude the first few opening scenes and the epilogue, Harry Potter and theDeathly Hallows: Part 2 takes place over the course of less than twenty-four hours.
 This is also true with the book, as noted below in Literature.